NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Principles of Good Programming.md

 		+ Curly's law: "Do one thing and stick to that!"
 	+ avoid god classes
 	+ aim for small classes with single responsibility
-+ Open Closed
++ Open/Closed
 	+ objects should be open for extension but closed for modification
 	+ extend class behavior without modification of base class
 	+ e.g. inheritance, adapter, strategy
 + Liskov Substitution
 	+ derived classes must be substitutable for their base classes
 + Interface Segregation
-	+
+	+ client should not be forced to implement interface which is not needed
-	+ fine grained, client specific interfaces??
+	+ aim for fine grained, client specific interfaces that do one thing
+	+ avoid general purpose interfaces, otherwise clients might need to implement undesired behavior
 + Dependency Inversion
-	+ depend on abstraction instead of concrete implementations
+	+ high level objects should depend on abstractions instead of concrete low level implementations
 ### Principles of Good Programming
 + Decomposition
 	+ makes a large problem more manageable